ANSANJAY/LinuxMemoryManagement/MemoryBasics/2_Virtual Address Space/README.md

-## Detailed Notes for Revision 📝
+# Virtual Address Space for 32-bit Processors 🌌💻

-### Virtual Address Space for 32-bit Processors 🌌💻
+Virtual address space is the `memory address system used by a program`, and

-Virtual address space is the memory address system used by a program, and it is mapped to the physical address space by the operating system and hardware.
+  - it is mapped to the `physical address space` by the operating system and hardware.

 #### Key Insights 🔑